 We created this Bass Fishing Lure Selector based on water temperatures and affective lures and techniques for each.

-The spawn dictates bass behavior in the spring
+The spawn trumps behavior

 Essentially the spring for a bass is made up of prespawn, spawn and post spawn.
 A bass will fatten up for the spawn during the prespawn.
 They go on the feed and will fall for a lot of larger profile lures like crankbaits, spinnerbaits, swimbaits and jigs during this prespawn feeding.